Yan-1999/Mancala-Defence/readme.md

+# Mancala Defence

+This is a course project of Game Program Design of SSE, Tongji Univ.
+For the **course project** report and **presentation slide**, see [course project report](document/document.pdf) and [presentation slide](document/presentation.pptx).
+The following is a brief description of the game mechanism we've developed.

-#  Mancala Defence - Game Mechanism
+# Game Mechanism

 ## Overview